cloudstead/cloudos/README.md

 cloudos
 =======

-An uber-repository that includes everything needed to launch cloudos instances
+An uber-repository that includes everything needed to launch cloudos instances.

+## Launching

+So you want to launch a CloudOs instance?
+Excellent.
+The basic steps are:
+* Prepare external services (gather credentials for DNS, SSL, SMTP, S3 storage)
+* Set up initialization files: SSL certs and JSON data bags
+* Prepare a target machine
+* Deploy CloudOs to target machine

+## Developing on CloudOs

+Start with the [basic setup](docs/developing.md) to

 ## Get the build tools